-Vitamin C Sweet peppers, chili peppers, Brussel sprouts, broccoli, artichoke, sweet potato, tomato, cauliflower, kale, papaya, strawberries, oranges, kiwifruit, grapefruit, cantaloupe, and lemon.
+Dietary Sources: Sweet peppers, chili peppers, Brussel sprouts, broccoli, artichoke, sweet potato, tomato, cauliflower, kale, papaya, strawberries, oranges, kiwifruit, grapefruit, cantaloupe, and lemon.

 The vitamin C in sauerkraut (fermented cabbage) is about six times higher than in the same helping of unfermented cabbage, so it's an excellent way to boost your vitamin C intake.

-The most effective form of oral vitamin C is liposomal vitamin C.
+Supplement Recommendations: The most effective form of oral vitamin C is liposomal vitamin C.

 It's not associated with many of the complications of traditional vitamin C or ascorbic acid (such as gastrointestinal distress), which will allow you to achieve higher intracellular concentrations.